2018 Housing Tax Update

 The Property Transfer Tax (PTT), which is charged to the buyer when the property’s title transfers, has been increased for properties with fair market values over $3,000,000.
 The details:

 - tax increased on residential properties from 3% to 5% on the value of homes over $3,000,000

 - remains at 1% on first $200,000, 2% on amounts between $200,000 and $2,000,000; 3% on amounts between $2,000,000. and $3,000,000.

 - applies to all of BC

 - contracts written before Feb.
 20, 2018 with a closing on or before May 18, 2018 are exempted from paying the additional property transfer tax.

-My team and I utilize our top 0.1% ranking of all greater Vancouver realtors to help our clients achieve success.
+My Associates and I utilize our top 0.1% ranking of all greater Vancouver realtors to help our clients achieve success.
 This coupled with our industry leading marketing practices which include our ability to reach out to our over 5,000 client database, the leveraging of our long standing relationships with other top agents, and our outside of the box experienced thinking to provide our clients with the best service and advice available in the marketplace.
 If you would like more clarity on these taxes, or how they may affect you or the market in general, please do not hesitate to get in touch.